gaurav-11-opp/-Frontend-Dev/README.md

 This repository contains my frontend development projects, components, and experiments.
 It serves as a collection of work and learning in building modern, responsive, and user-friendly web interfaces.

-Overview
+# Overview:

-The repository showcases:--
+# The repository showcases:--

-*Responsive layouts using HTML, CSS
+- Responsive layouts using HTML, CSS

-*Component-based development using modern frameworks
+- Component-based development using modern frameworks

-*Reusable and modular code structures
+- Reusable and modular code structures

-Tech Stack:--
+# Tech Stack:--

-*HTML5 – Structure and semantics
+- HTML5 – Structure and semantics

-*CSS
+- CSS

-*Git & GitHub – Version control
+- Git & GitHub – Version control
 # Task Timeline
 # October 9 – Getting Started with Web Development